parthian-sterlet/gsga/README.md

 3. input file in FASTA format with a DNA sequence of polymer selected by the previous analysis step, the first block, [Unit order](https://github.com/parthian-sterlet/gsga/blob/main/src/genosensor_seq_order_ga.cpp)
 4. file of tab-delimited table, this table marks positions in the polymer non-cores regions (spacers between the essential cores) and flanking sequences before/after the first/last monomers of the polymer
 5. integer value, count of motifs in library, default number is 528, it implies DNA motifs of *A.thaliana* TFs from [Plant Cistrome](http://neomorph.salk.edu/dap_web/pages/index.php) database, from DAP-seq experoment ([O’Malley et al., 2016](https://doi.org/10.1016/j.cell.2016.08.063))
-6. char name of motif file, the default value "dapseq" means (a) for non-target TFs: the motif files dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the motif file dapseq0.pwm and the threshold list file dapseq0.dist
+6. char name of motif file, the default value "dapseq" means (a) for non-target TFs: the motif files dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the motif file dapseq0.pwm and the threshold list file dapseq0.dist.
-7. output file, log file listing results, i.e. the solution in the descending order of the qulity
+7. output file, log file listing results, i.e. the solution in the descending order of the qulity.
 8. integer value, the anchor mode.
 The values 1 or 0 mean that a specific matrix of a target TF is used / not used for optimization.
 9. double value, the probability P of nucleotide substitutions (SNS) within designated elements, P value is equal to the ratio between the number of mutation and sequence length, the number of substitutions is the same for each non-core spacer between two neighbor core regions.
-10. output log file showing the progress in calculation
+10. output log file showing the progress in calculation.

 # Examples scripts:

 These scripts implement various blocks for Linux OS:
 1. [Unit order](https://github.com/parthian-sterlet/gsga/blob/master/src/order) - First block defines the composition and monomer order of native units
-2. [Improvement](https://github.com/parthian-sterlet/gsga/blob/master/src/imrovemnet) - Swcond block improves a polymer of native units to a polymer of synthetic units by nucleotide mutations in the non-core regions
+2. [Improvement](https://github.com/parthian-sterlet/gsga/blob/master/src/imrovemnet) - Second block improves a polymer of native units to a polymer of synthetic units by nucleotide mutations in the non-core regions
 3. [Degradation](https://github.com/parthian-sterlet/gsga/blob/master/src/degradation) - Destroys a polymer of synthetic units by nucleotide mutations in the core regions